sarapinciroli/PinciroliSara.github.io/_pages/cv.md

 Education
 ======
-* Cavolicchio
+* PhD in Statistics and Computer Science, Bocconi University, 2021-Current
-* M.S. in Jekyll, GitHub University, 2014
+* M.S.
+Statistical Sciences, University of Padua, 2019-2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in Statistics and Management of Information, University of Milan-Bicocca, 2016-2019

 Work experience
 ======